ludachrish3/pyda/README.md

 ## Goals

+* Handle SIB byte
+* Figure out how global variables and functions are linked to values (like how does calling printf() get figured out)
 * Support both Intel and AT&T assembly syntax
 * Visual representation of the stack
 * Resetting values of strings or arrays to be the value during runtime.
 The original value is also saved for reference.